AdaCore/spark2014/docs/lrm/source/subprograms.rst

 Expression Functions
 --------------------

+.. centered:: **Legality Rules**

+.. _tu-expression-functions-01:

-Contract_Cases, Global and Depends aspects may be applied to an expression function as for any other function declaration if it does not have a separate declaration.
+1. Contract_Cases, Global and Depends aspects may be applied to an expression function as for any other function declaration if it does not have a separate declaration.
 If it has a separate declaration then the aspects are applied to that.
 It may have refined aspects applied (see :ref:`state_refinement`).